 - Mental incapacity: If you can demonstrate you had a mental defect at the occurrence of the crime, that may eliminate criminal responsibility for your actions.

 - Involuntary intoxication: Similar to an insanity defense, if you were tricked into consuming alcohol or a substance at the time of the offense, you did not possess criminal intent.

 - Mistake of age: If you had reasonable belief that the alleged victim was over the age of consent at the time of the offense, you did not have criminal intent to commit the crime.

 - Mistaken consent: If you did not act recklessly in overlooking evidence of the victim’s incapacity to consent, you might be able to argue an honest belief that the victim gave consent.

-If you have been charged or think you may be charged with a sex crime that may lead to registration as a sex offender in Pennsylvania, call Rubin, Glickman, Steinberg & Gifford to learn your potential legal defenses as soon as possible.
+If you have been charged or think you may be charged with a sex crime that may lead to registration as a sex offender in Pennsylvania, call our sex offender registration attorneys in Montgomery County to learn your potential legal defenses as soon as possible.

 Contact Experienced Megan’s Law Attorneys Who Can Provide Strong Defense against Sex Crimes Charges in Pennsylvania